HTTP request smuggling: Prevention

-The best prevention to these attacks would clearly be if frontend and backend servers interpreted HTTP requests the same way.
+The best prevention to these attacks would be if frontend and backend servers interpreted HTTP requests the same way.
 However, this is usually not an option as load balancers support backend servers run on distinct platforms, using different software.
 Most variants of this attack can be prevented by using HTTP/2, as it uses a different method to determine the length of a request.
 Another method of avoiding the attack is for the frontend server to normalize HTTP requests before passing them to the backend, ensuring that they get interpreted in the same way.
 Configuring a web application firewall is another good way to prevent HRS attacks as many feature technology that identify attack attempts and either blocks or sanitize the suspicious incoming requests.

 Grenfeldt et al. (2021) found that most front-end web servers (e.g. proxy servers) provided the parsing features for hindering in practice, all the known HRS attacks on the back-end web servers.
 Huang et al. (2022) proposed a method using Flask so to implement suitable parsing features that prevent HRS attacks, from a front-end program or web server.